Isotopes of caesium: Caesium-133

 Caesium-133 is the only stable isotope of caesium.
 The SI base unit of time, the second, is defined by a specific caesium-133 transition.
 Since 1967, the official definition of a second is:

 The second, symbol s, is defined by taking the fixed numerical value of the caesium frequency, Δν_{Cs}, the unperturbed ground-state hyperfine transition frequency of the caesium-133 atom, to be 9192631770 Hz, which is equal to s^{−1}.

 Caesium-134

 Caesium-134 has a half-life of 2.0650 years.
 It is produced both directly (at a very small yield because ^{134}Xe is stable) as a fission product and via neutron capture from nonradioactive ^{133}Cs (neutron capture cross section 29 barns), which is a common fission product.
-It is not produced by nuclear weapons because ^{133}Cs is created by beta decay of original fission products only long after the nuclear explosion is over.
+It is not produced by nuclear weapons because ^{133}Cs is created by beta decay of original fission products long after the nuclear explosion is over.

 The combined yield of ^{133}Cs and ^{134}Cs is given as 6.7896%.
 The proportion between the two will change with continued neutron irradiation. ^{134}Cs also captures neutrons with a cross section of 140 barns, becoming long-lived radioactive ^{135}Cs.

 Caesium-134 undergoes beta decay (β^{−}), producing stable ^{134}Ba after emitting on average 2.23 gamma ray photons (mean energy 0.698 MeV).